Coupé-décalé

 Coupé-décalé (/fr/) is a type of popular dance music originating in Côte d'Ivoire.
-Drawing heavily from zouglou and ndombolo with African influences, coupé-décalé is a very percussive style, featuring African samples, deep bass, and repetitive minimalist arrangements.
+Drawing heavily from zouglou and ndombolo with other African influences, coupé-décalé is a very percussive style, featuring African samples, deep bass, and repetitive minimalist arrangements.

 The genre was developed around 2001 by a group of young Ivorian club promoters and performers known as the Jet Set, led by Douk Saga.
 These performers, referred to as atalakus (hype men), gained recognition for their flamboyant performances, ostentatious fashion, and theatrical displays of wealth.
 The movement popularized Nouchi slang terms such as farot farot (to flaunt wealth) and travaillement (lavish distribution of cash), drawing inspiration from Congolese sapeur subculture.
 The terms "coupé" ("to cheat") and "décalé" ("to run away") were introduced by DJ Jacob in reference to the music and the accompanying dance styles, although Douk Saga is credited with creating and globalizing the concept, particularly with the 2003 hit "Sagacité".

 Coupé-décalé emerged as a dominant cultural force during the political and social unrest that followed the 2002 outbreak of the First Ivorian Civil War.
 Amid curfews and national division, the genre provided a form of escapism and expression for Ivorian youth, who gathered in maquis (local bars) and nightclubs to dance and celebrate resilience.
 The Yopougon district, particularly Princess Street, became a hub for the movement, where DJs evolved from background figures into leading artists.
-Each song often introduced a new dance move or gesture, fueling the genre's popularity.
+Each song often introduced a new dance move or gesture that fueled the genre's popularity.
 The genre's second wave was led by artists such as DJ Arafat, who helped modernize and internationalize the genre with a more aggressive atalaku style and a digitally driven sound, ultimately becoming one of the genre's most influential figures.
 Other prominent artists include Serge Beynaud, Debordo Leekunfa, Mix Premier (DJ Mix), DJ Lewis, and others.

+Etymology

+Coupé-décalé derives its name from Nouchi.
+According to journalist Siddhartha Mitter, coupé means "to cheat" while décalé means "to run away".
+Together, the phrase expressed a rebellious mindset linked to "beating the system" and escaping social or economic hardships, especially those associated with Western or colonial systems, in a way similar to the idea of "The Man" in American counterculture.
+Early coupé-décalé songs often celebrated people who achieved wealth or success abroad through cunning or resourcefulness.
+The term boucantier, which literally means "shoemaker" in French, came to describe artists known for flashy clothing or extravagant lifestyles, and later to fans and imitators of the movement.

+Other interpretations of the genre's name have been suggested as well.
+In Tradition et modernité dans la musique de l'Afrique occidentale, musicologist Olivier Rivera Micalef argued that DJ Jacob was the first person to use the words coupé ("cut") and décalé ("shift") to describe particular dance movements performed by the Jet Set collective.
+Even though DJ Jacob introduced the terms, Douk Saga is generally considered the central figure who organized, expanded, and brought coupé-décalé to international audiences.